IBMDevConnect/ibmdevday2019-cloud/CloudWorkshop20June/README.md

    We can see that our `<public-IP>` is `173.193.99.136`.

+   [OR]

-   or You can go to IBM Cloud Dashboard to kubernetes Cluster , and get details about the Worker Node Public IP
+   You can go to IBM Cloud Dashboard to kubernetes Cluster , and get details about the Worker Node Public IP

     <img src="./img/webterm4.png"
      alt="Markdown Monster icon"